 5. Guitar Man Cave

-Something a bit rock and roll, this guitar man cave is no doubt a nod to the guitar-playing owner.
-I particularly like the use of a drum as a side table, will make a note of that idea.
-You can’t beat a fridge close to hand as well.
+Something a bit rock and roll, this split-level guitar Man Cave is no doubt a nod to the guitar-playing owner.
+I particularly like the use of a drum as a side table (thanks, will make a note of that idea).
+You can’t beat a Man Cave beer fridge close to hand as well.
 I am wiling to bet it is full of Budweiser.

 6. American Sports Theme